 Crutches or wheelchair (in some cases)

-The 2 most critical factors that determine the outcome are the child's age and how much of the femoral head is affected by this condition.
+The two most critical factors that determine the outcome are the child's age and how much of the femoral head is affected by this condition.

 The more severe the case, the greater the likelihood that the child may experience limited hip motion, differences in leg lengths, and further hip problems in adulthood.